TomConlin/Semantic_Exchange_Format/README.md

 note: the generic term `envelope` here is just a stand in for one of the more loaded terms
-[ collection, container, list, array, series ,sequence, set, bag,  ] which may unintentionaly imply either more or less than I intend at the moment
+[ collection, container, list, array, series ,sequence, set, bag, ... ] which may unintentionaly imply either more or less than I intend at the moment.

 ## Discussion of Graph meaning

-With each internal node needing to be unique, a node could just be given a pseudo random identifier/label based on its path to the root but there is also the oppertunity for every internal node to corespond with a predefined pattern.
+With each internal node needing to be uniquely identified, a node could just be given a pseudo random identifier/label based on the path to its root but there is also the opportunity for every internal node to coresppond with a predefined pattern.

-If these predefined patterns are drawn from well estabilished libraries of pattern then graph fragments from unrelated sources have some chance of matching up in a meaningful way.
+If these predefined patterns are drawn from well estabilished libraries of patterns then graph fragments from unrelated sources may overlap in a meaningful way.

-A good source for the more generic of these predefined patterns is the [W3C Resource Description Framework](https://en.wikipedia.org/wiki/Resource_Description_Framework) which has been in use for over twenty years now and has most of the kinks worked out.
+A good source for the most generic of these predefined patterns is the [W3C Resource Description Framework](https://en.wikipedia.org/wiki/Resource_Description_Framework) which has been in use for over twenty years now and has most of the kinks worked out.
-As more specific patterns become absoultley necessary we must create or adopt [ontologies](http://tomgruber.org/writing/ontology-definition-2007.htm) which carefully describe the patterns we are expressing in a way that allows them to meaningfully interact in a mechinistic way with other unknown patterns
+As more specific patterns become necessary we must adopt or if necessary create [ontologies](http://tomgruber.org/writing/ontology-definition-2007.htm) which carefully describe the patterns we are expressing in a way that allows them to meaningfully interact in a mechinistic way with other unknown patterns.

-Althought I do hope the concepts here are more broadly applicacable for Semantic Exchanges the use case I neeed to focus in on is

-biomedical phenotypes and related concepts.
-Some core RDF concepts which can be applicacable to every internal node regardless of the domain
+Some core elements  of RDF which are applicacable to every internal node and many leaf nodes regardless of the domain are:
-are:

- - `rdf:type` which identifies the concept/resourse in the specified external ontology
+ - `rdf:type`  which identifies the concept/resourse in an external ontology
  - `rdfs:label`  for a human readable string for the concept/resource
-   (a conveniance, ontology label takes precedence).
+   (only a human readability conveniance, the ontology label takes precedence).
- - `rdfs:comment` optional for longer human readable descriptions
+ - `rdfs:comment` optional for longer human readable descriptions.

+Althought I the concepts thus far are more broadly applicacable for Semantic Exchanges the use case I neeed to focus on is biomedical phenotypes and related concepts including genotype, enviroments, substances etc. so the ontologies I will refer to are mainly [Open Biomedical Ontologies](http://www.obofoundry.org/) (OBO)

 ## Summary